DillerDigital/2024SciPyTutorial/README.md

 ## Download Tutorial Materials

-- The easiest way to get the materials would to clone this repository (SSH, HTTPS, or GitHub CLI should all work):
+- The easiest way to get the materials is to clone this repository (SSH, HTTPS, or GitHub CLI should all work) using commands in the green "Code" button above.
+For example, using the SSH method, type:

 ```
 git clone git@github.com:DillerDigital/2024SciPyTutorial.git
 ```

-- You can also download `scipy_2024_numpy_tutorial.ipynb` and the `data` folder directly.
+- You can also download `scipy_2024_numpy_tutorial.ipynb` and the `data` folder directly using GitHub's download features.

 ## Create a Python Environment